How to start a paragraph

-5) Dependent clauses also work.
+5. Dependent clauses also work

 Words to start a paragraph can include dependent clauses.
 They work wonders all the time.
 They help to shake things up and remove dependence on state-of-being verbs as words to start a body paragraph.
 They help to switch up your opening and phrasing in the paragraph, which makes for better writing.

 This blog post is the guide you need on how to begin your paragraph and cease to be a dull writer.
-Make your contents more exciting and make your readers stay engaged more than ever before.
+Make your content more exciting and make your readers stay engaged more than ever before.

-If you have learned something, kindly use the social media button to share with your friends and if you have a method that we haven’t mentioned, kindly share with us in the comment section below.
+If you have learned something, kindly use the social media button to share with your friends and if you have a method that we haven’t mentioned, kindly share it with us in the comment section below.